shells-dw/StreamDeck-OSC/README.md

 # Limitations

 - Windows 10 with .NET Framework is required to run this plugin.
+(Windows 11 might not run as smooth, I've heard issues with other plugins depending on .NET Framework, so keep that in mind)
 - Currently limited to sending messages with optional arguments string, integer and float (which should cover most implementations, I guess)

 # I have an issue or miss a feature?